convo-lang/convo-lang/docs/learn-convo-lang.md

 `@responseFormat` - Sets the format as message should be responded to with.

-`@responseAssign` - Causes the response of the tagged message to be assigned to a variable
+`@assign` - Causes the response of the tagged message to be assigned to a variable

 `@json` - When used with a message the json tag is short and for `@responseFormat json`

 `@format` - The format of a message

-`@assign` - Used to assign the content or jsonValue of a message to a variable
+`@assignTo` - Used to assign the content or jsonValue of a message to a variable

 `@capability` - Used to enable capabilities.
 The capability tag can only be used on the first message of the conversation if used on any other message it is ignored.
 Multiple capability tags